Earn 130,000 bonus points and pay no annual fee with the Hilton American Express credit card | CNN Underscored

 As you can see, there are some areas where the Hilton Amex Card beats our benchmark card.
 However, since the Hilton Amex Card is a hotel credit card, it works best for people who really want to rack up points for free hotel stays with the Hilton brand.

-On the flipside, a cash-back credit card like the Citi Double Cash can be a better option if you prefer to earn cash back without having to worry about redeeming travel points or miles.
+On the flip side, a cash back credit card like the Citi Double Cash can be a better option if you prefer to earn cash back without having to worry about redeeming travel points or miles.

 Other credit cards similar to the Hilton Honors American Express Card